gholtzap/journal/posts/why_cs_majors_cant_get_jobs.md

 2. Attract a ton of attention
 3. Be interesting af

-If your project cannot meet any of these criteria, then **do not make it**.
+If your project cannot meet any of these criteria, then do not make it.

 If you cannot make a project that meets this criteria, then you won’t be able to make a project for a company either.
-Companies hire engineers to make stuff for them. **If you can’t make stuff, they won’t want to hire you.**
+Companies hire engineers to make stuff for them.
+If you can’t make stuff, they won’t want to hire you.